 The hallmark of a true gentleman, a pocket square is an effortless way to add some sartorial flair to classic tailoring.
 Whether it's a more traditional tweed or a vibrant silk paisley you favour, a pocket square can impart a personal touch to even the dullest workwear.
 The question is, how should you wear it, and what are the rules?
+Leah from the team has outlined everything you need to know in the short video below.

 A common misconception is that a matching tie and pocket square is the way to go.
 This is actually the opposite of the truth, as in practice this will often leave even the snappiest dressers looking more than a little austere.